 A scholarly, peer-reviewed journal devoted to the study of mythopoeic literature

-Books for Review & Reviewer GuidelinesBooks available for review in Mythlore are currently listed on our Facebook Mythlore page under Notes.
+Books for Review & Reviewer GuidelinesBooks available for review in Mythlore are currently listed on our Facebook Mythlore page under Other Posts.

 Mythlore Reviewer GuidelinesMythlore reviewers should be familiar with the journal’s statement of editorial purpose (reproduced below).
 Sample reviews may be found on the journal’s website.